dadukhankevin/Zor/README.md

 **Zor**: Zor does something *vaguely similar* to three-factor Hebbian learning, but is also quite different.
 Rather than looking merely at coactivity, Zor looks at *how* coactive neurons are, and it can do this because we use analog spiking rather than binary.
 This strengthens the signal enormously.
 Zor also "backpropagates" errors across the coactivity matrix, weighted by how novel the coactivity is between any two neurons.
 Unlike many alternatives to backpropagation, Zor can tell to what extent and in what direction each weight should change.

-- **Analog-spike gating**: Binary spike decisions gate analog charges, which are then used directly in learning (not typical in SNNs)
+- **Analog-spike gating**: Binary spikes gate continuous values - efficiency of sparsity, richness of analog learning
-- **Subtractive novelty gating**: Familiarity penalties reduce eligibility rather than adding novelty bonuses
+- **Subtractive novelty gating**: Down-weights familiar patterns rather than boosting novel ones
-- **Threshold homeostasis**: Direct target-rate control of sparsity during learning
+- **Threshold homeostasis**: Simple target activation rates maintain stable sparse activity
-- **Reconstruction-based curriculum**: Sample replacement based on per-item reconstruction quality
+- **Works at any activation level**: Learning quality doesn't depend on sparsity - can run dense or sparse

 ## Relation to prior work